 Exhibitions

 We have a variety of exhibitions and installations on display, reflecting a mix of historical and contemporary work, as well as photographs made by workshop participants and visitors, alongside objects from The Collection.
-The current programme runs until the end of May 2023.
-Bookmark this page for details of what’s up next!
+New programme for our new location will be published on 19th April.

 Current Exhibitions